Poison Pen (1939 film): Play

 Written shortly before his famous novels How Green Was My Valley and None But the Lonely Heart, Llewellyn's play - concerning an outbreak of anonymous poison-pen letters that destabilise a small rural community - was first presented at Richmond, near London, on 9 August 1937.
 A West End production, using a revised text, opened at the Shaftesbury Theatre on 9 April 1938, moving to the Playhouse in July and the Garrick in August, achieving in all 176 performances and closing on 10 September.
 Theatre historian J. C. Trewin described the play, under the heading 'How Grim Was My Village', as "a showy bit of theatre."

 Film

 The film version was made by the Associated British Picture Corporation at their Elstree Studios and opened in London on 4 July 1939.
 Flora Robson and Reginald Tate inherited the leading roles played on stage by Margaret Yarde and Walter Fitzgerald.
 (Robson's character name - Phryne Rainrider in the play - was simplified to plain Mary Rider.)
 The only actor common to both play and film was Roddy Hughes.
 Novelist Graham Greene, at that time film critic of The Spectator, called it "a deplorable example of an English film which tries to create an English atmosphere."
 Latterly, however, it has been described by film historian David Quinlan as a "slow, sordid but striking dark drama" and by Raymond Durgnat as "a bleak story prefiguring Clouzot's Le Corbeau."

+Kenneth Connor, later to become a regular in Britain's Carry On films of the 1960s and 1970s, made his film debut as a post office boy.